compulim/vscode-clock/README.md

 * Bring up Command Palette (`F1`, or `Ctrl+Shift+P` on Windows and Linux, or `Shift+CMD+P` on OSX)
 * Type or select "Clock: Insert date and time"

+The date time format that is used when inserting into selection can be changed via preferences
+* File > Preferences > User Settings
+* Adds the following line
+  *	```"clock.insertFormat": "dd/mm/yyyy hh:MM TT"```
+  * Date format can be found at https://github.com/felixge/node-dateformat

 You can also modify keyboard shortcut with JSON below.
 ```
 {